hiroyukiyamamoto/loadings/release/ver 0.1.1/loadings/README.md

 **loadings**  provides functions for computing loading and its statistical hypothesis testing in principal component analysis and partial least squares.

 - Principal component (PC) loading can be calculated from the result of the "prcomp" function.
-(The loadings function in **stats** can usually be applied only to the "princomp" function.)
+(The "loadings" function in **stats** can usually be applied only to the "princomp" function.)
 We can also calculate the *p*-value by statistical hypothesis testing for PC loading [1].

 - Partial Least Squares (PLS) [2] (also named as Naive PLS [3]) can be computed by "pls_svd" finction in loadings package.
 PLS loading and *p*-value by statistical hypothesis testing can be computed.
 PLS loading can also be computed from the result of the "pls_eigen" function in **chemometrics**.